realazaber/therealcoolpup/README.md

 - 👋 Hi, I’m @therealcoolpup.
 - 👀 I’m interested in everything to do with computers.
-- 🌱 I’m currently learning frontend with Javascript and React js and backend with Node and Express js
+- 🌱 I’m currently Next JS and using Wordpress as a headless CMS.
 - 📫 You can reach me by sending a message on my portfolio site.